 - Wiping data from memory

 - Installation of the equipment in its new location

 Of course, there are components that can’t be repurposed into new data centers.
 Much of the equipment has to be stripped down for its components or raw materials.
 Some materials can be sold on websites like eBay, and donated to worthy non-profit organizations or schools, and hazardous materials can be disposed of safely by professionals.
 Equipment brokers can sell network gear and servers through auctions or negotiate with their regular clients.

 In some cases, selling off your data center assets can spread information further and wider than you ever intended.
 Ensuring data is deleted, overwritten, wiped, destroyed, shredded, and otherwise rendered to a state where information cannot be retrieved.

-You have to make sure you track any equipment you sell or donate just in case a data breach occurs.
+You have to ensure you track any equipment you sell or donate just in case of a data breach.
 In case you are audited for retrieval of certain records, you want to be able to say more about the whereabouts of certain equipment other than “Beats me!”
 That won’t work with auditors.

 Asset Liquidation Services

 If your data center is looking to offload a large quantity of equipment from a facility that is being retooled, renovated, or relocated, hiring a provider of asset liquidation and shutdown services is a smart strategy.
 They can handle the physical cleansing and movement of the gear, the administrative record keeping, and make sure you stay out of hot water with auditors from the government or other regulatory bodies.

 Data center liquidations involve a lot more than dropping a bin or two in front of a rollup door and trucking gear off to the electronics recycling depot.
 Don’t go it alone with your data center downsizing, shutdown, or relocation project.
 Make sure to get it done the right way or get the help you need so that your data center can avoid future problems.